rubyforgood/rubybythebay.org/faq.md

 ##### I want to lead a team.
 What do I do?

-During registration we'll ask if you'd like to lead a team - say yes!
+During registration we'll ask if you'd like to co-lead a team - say yes!
 We'll be in touch in mid-to-late January with potential projects.
 We'll brief you on expectations and put you in touch with your non-profit so you can work with them in advance of the event to set up project requirements, milestones and initial set up so you can hit the ground running with your team at Ruby by the Bay.
 Setup includes creating a github repo under the Ruby for Good github, filing issues and making some technology suggestions.
 [You can read about the team lead process here](/team-leads).

 ##### I don't know if I want to lead a team.
 What do I do?